-The shopping cart allows you to measure which campaigns are creating the most online transactions, and this provides you with a way to make better marketing decisions.
+The Shopping Cart feature allows you to measure which campaigns are creating the most online transactions, providing you with a way to make better marketing decisions.

-Note: Shopping Cart is not available when a Salesforce Sync is active.
+Note: Shopping Cart is not available when Salesforce Sync is active.

 The Shopping Cart page displays all of your recent transactions, as well as any historical transactions, and includes information on:

 - The name and email address of the purchasing lead

 - The details of items sold during the transaction

 Clicking on either the total number or the product icon will display the details for that transaction.